cncf/glossary/definitions/continuous_delivery.md

 ---
 title: Continuous Delivery (CD)
-status: Feedback Appreciated
+status: Completed
 category: concept
 ---
-## Continuous Delivery (CD)
+## Continuous Delivery/Deployment (CD)

+### What it is
-Continuous Delivery (CD) is a set of practices in which code changes are automatically deployed into either acceptance environments or production.
-CD crucially includes procedures to ensure that software is adequately tested before deployment as well as provide a way to rollback changes if deemed necessary.
-Continuous Integration is the first step towards Continuous Delivery (i.e. changes have to merge cleanly before they can be tested and deployed).
+Continuous delivery, often abbreviated as  CD, [is a set of practices](https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912/ref=pd_lpo_14_t_0/145-7791002-8430115?_encoding=UTF8&pd_rd_i=0321601912&pd_rd_r=5fdc1752-6348-4ac4-9689-7f8122aa2722&pd_rd_w=lizN1&pd_rd_wg=SoOLk&pf_rd_p=16b28406-aa34-451d-8a2e-b3930ada000c&pf_rd_r=QZW9GYHYD0FPSKPR6WBK&psc=1&refRID=QZW9GYHYD0FPSKPR6WBK) in which code changes are automatically deployed into an acceptance environment (or, in the case of continuous deployment, into production).
+CD crucially includes procedures to ensure that software is adequately tested before deployment and provides a way to rollback changes if deemed necessary.
+Continuous integration (CI) is the first step towards continuous delivery (i.e., changes have to merge cleanly before being tested and deployed).

+### Problem it Addresses
 Deploying reliable updates becomes a problem at scale.
-Ideally, we would like to be able to have more update cycles to give better value to our end users but doing it manually incurs high transaction costs for every change.
-To avoid these costs, historically organisations have released less frequently, deploying more changes at once, and therefore increasing the risk that something goes wrong.
-Continuous Delivery ensures a  deployment strategy that adequately tests the software and allows rollback to a previously working version if the end result isn’t desirable.
+Ideally, we'd deploy more frequently to deliver better value to end-users.
+However, doing it manually translates into high transaction costs for every change.
+Historically, to avoid these costs, organizations have released less frequently, deploying more changes at once and increasing the risk that something goes wrong.

+### How it Helps
-CD strategies create a fully automated platform that tests and deploys the software using a variety of deployment strategies such as canary builds or blue-green tests.
-This allows developers to have a regular and frequent update cycle while also giving them peace of mind that the new revision has been tested and that they have a way to minimize the blast radius if things go sideways.
-Typically, the trunk-based development is used in CD strategies as opposed to feature branching.
+CD strategies create a fully automated path to production that tests and deploys the software using various deployment strategies such as canary or blue-green releases.
+This allows developers to deploy code frequently,  giving them peace of mind that the new revision has been tested.
+Typically, trunk-based development is used in CD strategies as opposed to feature branching or pull requests.